Library D&D Heats Up in July!

 Dungeons and Dragons is an interactive storytelling game in which a group of players collaborate with a lead storyteller (referred to as the Game or Dungeon Master) to navigate and explore the world, people, creatures, and scenarios that they encounter during the game.

-Our line-up for June is a little more relaxed due to summer reading programs and other scheduling conflicts in the library and for our facilitators.
-We will still be doing a new One-Shot Game in the second half of the month.
-Pre-registration is not required, but it is appreciated to help the facilitator prepare effectively.
-Call 785-336-2377 to sign up or get more information.
+Our line-up for July continues with one-shots to avoid conflicts with vacation travels and other scheduling issues.
+Pre-registration is not “required,” but it is appreciated to help the facilitator prepare effectively.
+Call 785-336-2377 or drop in at the circulation desk to sign up or get more information.

-ONE-SHOT GAME (TEEN)Wednesday, June 183:30 P – 6:30 P
+ONE-SHOT GAME (TEEN)Wednesday, July 163:30 P – 6:30 P

-ONE-SHOT GAME (ADULT)Friday, June 205:00 P – 8:00 P
+ONE-SHOT GAME (ADULT)Friday, July 185:00 P – 8:00 P

 PROGRAM DESCRIPTIONS: